AntonSk98/FitAndRoll/README.md

 ## ⚙️ Starting the Application

 - The compiled executables are located in the `release` directory.
-- On **Linux**, download and use the provided binary file.
+- On **Linux**, download the `binary` file to run the application.
 - On **Windows**, download the `.exe` file to run the application.
-- Create a new folder on your machine and download the application into this folder.
+- Create a new folder on your machine and transfer the application file into this folder.
 - When the application is started for the first time, a new file with the `.db` extension will be generated inside the folder.
 - The `.db` file is a local database that stores all the application's data.
 - **⚠️ Caution**: Deleting or renaming the `.db` file will erase all the application data.